 #6 You let out a long sigh and decide to let it go to voice mail.
 Just then, a loud shriek sends chills down your spine.
 “Oh no,” you think.
 “Did the kids remember to feed the Yeti today?”
 Of course they didn’t and there he is standing in your kitchen, looking mad with hunger.
 He eats you in his rage and your husband is forced to come home early, kill the family Yeti and begin a new life alone.
 YOU FAIL

 #7 “Hi Mom.
 What’s up?”, you ask, distracted by the lightness of the red paint bottle in your hand.
 “You’ll never believe it!”
 She screams so loud the kids hear and come running to the phone.
 “I’ve won the lottery!”
-She adds hysterically, “And I’m buying you and your siblings new houses, house keepers, private tutors for the kids and setting y’all up with trust funds for life!”
+She adds hysterically, “And I’m buying you and your siblings new houses, maids, private tutors for the kids and setting y’all up with trust funds for life!”
 You laugh and share the good news with the kids and you all commence dancing.
 Your husband quits his miserable job, comes home early and you pay someone to complete the CCD diorama for your child.
 YOU WIN

 The moral of the story; don’t roll your eyes at your mother.